 I suggested they try playing the lottery instead.

 Of course, they wound up going nowhere.
 Through other connections, they got a meeting with Costco, who bluntly told them that they (Costco) weren’t interested in building the electronics company’s brand.
 Yes, the electronics company had a product to sell first, and it was something consumers need (based on sales by their competitors), but without a strong brand a major retailer wouldn’t even give their product a chance.

 I once knew a Silicon Valley VP of Marketing who strictly defined a brand as “customer experience,” which was her excuse for not investing in the image of the company.
 The problem?
 The company was a startup, so where was this “customer experience” going to come from?

 Yes, a great customer experience is essential, but keep in mind that the primary purpose of a strong brand is to create trust, and if you don’t have that, very few people will give you a shot.
 So waiting for customer experience to shape your brand isn’t marketing; it’s laziness.

-Picture a lonely single guy who hits a trendy club without dressing up or demonstrating any personality.
+Picture a single guy who hits a trendy club without dressing up or demonstrating any personality.
 (Assuming the club admits him in the first place.)
-As his fashionable rivals work the room, he thinks, “If a girl goes out with me, she’ll have a great experience… Now if only a girl would talk to me…”
+As his fashionable rivals work the room, he thinks, “If a girl would just go out with me, she’d have a great experience…”

 Now this guy might get lucky — and it would certainly just be luck.
 Or he might spend the rest of the evening drinking by himself.
 Hopefully he’ll be drinking Dos Equis in the off chance it makes him interesting.